dime-worldbank/dimeanalytics/cloud-resources/virtual-machine-VDI/README.md

 **Cons:**
 * You may only install software approved for installation on WB computer
-* No support for some common cloud computing tools like _docker_ and _spark_
+* Currently no support for some common cloud computing tools like _docker_ and _spark_
 * Cannot be used to host web applications accessible from the web
-* One can face latency issues based on the internet status of one's local computer, this slows down the VDI and one might experience some lag
+* One can face latency issues based on the internet status of one's local computer.
+This does not make the computation slower, but a user with slow connection to the server in DC might experience some lag.
+Meaning that it takes a split second for the key strokesd or mouse movements to register.
-* We have had issues with very slow sync (or not working at all) when using sync software like OneDrive and DropBox.
+* We have had issues with very slow sync (or not working at all) when intensively using sync software like OneDrive and DropBox.
+Very large files or very large number of files.

 ## Logging in to a VDI